Shippable/docs/sources/platform/security/credential-mgmt.md

 Here is how integrations work at a high level:

-- You add your secrets as integrations to your account and set permissions on those secrets.
+- You add your secrets as integrations to your Account or Subscription and set permissions on those secrets.
 This means that only the subscriptions or repositories you choose will have access to your integrations.

 - You refer to the integrations with their friendly name in your YAML.

 <img src="/images/platform/security/adding-integrations.png" alt="Adding integrations">

 Let's see how the scenarios above will play out with integrations:

-1. The team at AmazingFoo follows [instructions to update the integration](/platform/tutorial/integration/howto-crud-integration/#updating-a-subscription-integrations-underlying-account-integration) in one place.
+1. The team at AmazingFoo follows [instructions to update the integration](/platform/tutorial/integration/subscription-integrations/#update-sub-integrations) in one place.
 No automation scripts have to be changed.

 2. There is no action required for this scenario since integrations are not encrypted with project/subscription keys.
 Everything will work as expected.